matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 But this transaction -- well first of all, it is manipulating a lot of places.
 The number of foods.
 And it is also going through the home range.
 This is the list comprehension of Clojure, called `for`.

+[Time 1:36:01]

 It says for each `x` in this sequence, whatever it is, and each `y` in that sequence.
 They are truly nested, so `y`'s sequence could refer to `x`.  `y`'s sequence expression could refer to `x`.
 For each of those, we are going to do some work.

-[Time 1:36:15]

 The real job of `for` returns a lazy sequence, but I do not have time to talk about sequences.  `doall` means: make sure we touch everything